wschwab/one-of-one/README.md

 ## Additional Ideas / TODO

-The immediate things are writing tests and getting a deployment script.
-The tests should optimally fork mainnet in order to test the ENS integration, otherwise impersonating calls may need to be used if that's even possible to get `resolveAddress` to work.

 Using [CREATE3](https://github.com/0xsequence/create3) to make the contract redeployable at the same address if something changes and it needs to redeployed would be a cool addition.

 Building the metadata JSON on chain would also be cool, though as mentioned earlier, the image would still likely need to be hosted off chain.